amankr1812/Question-Quiz-Microservice/README.md

 # Question-Quiz-Microservice
  This is a project to demonstrate microservices, Eureka, Load balancing, OpenFeign, Routing

+ # Eureka Server

+ Use this URL to access Eureka - http://localhost:8761

  # Use the following URLs for testing in Postman

  To Add data in Quiz table - http://localhost:8081/quiz (POST)